Buzz Lightyear Astro Blasters Tomorrowland Disneyland

 After helping to capture Zurg your score will flash, followed by your Space Ranger level – L-1 through L-7.
 Consult the Space Ranger chart at the unloading area to determine your rank — are you a Star Cadet or a Galactic Hero?

-This is a Fastpass attraction.
-The Standby line moves quickly, but can get very long.
+Lightning Lane access for Buzz Lightyear Astro Blasters is available with the purchase of Genie+.
+The Standby line typically moves quickly, but can get very long.

 This ride is fun for all members of the family and there are no height requirements.
 Young children should be accompanied by an adult.